darrennix/readme/README.md

 Provide context
 ---------------

-Most of my day is spent collecting and sharing context/information across teams on Assessments and products at Indeed, and helping setting priorities.
+Most of my day is spent collecting and sharing context/information across teams and products at Indeed, and helping setting priorities.
 I'll try to push information to you as much as I can but feel free to ask about anything else.

 Provide an outside(ish) perspective
 -----------------------------------